Ladutke, Rachel Rubin (American playwright, director, 1967-____ ), “Prelude,”

 § Dramatis Personae Grace (f), 33, a bride-to-be; Molly (f), 12, Grace’s stepdaughter-to-be.

 § Synopsis “It is 1946, and 33-year-old Grace is about to marry for the second time.
-She is having second thoughts, and discusses her fears with her fiancé Joseph’s precocious 12-year-old daughter Molly.
-Ultimately she decides to go through with the wedding.
-In the meantime, she and Molly have reached a new level of understanding.
+She shares her fears with her fiancé’s precocious 12-year-old daughter Molly.
+In the process, she and her soon-to-be-stepdaughter reach a new level of understanding.

-§ Comment “‘Prelude’ is part of a full-length evening, entitled Grace Notes, which depicts Grace’s life over a period of fifty years and which premiered at the Gemini Theatre, in Pittsburgh, Pennsylvania, U.S.A., in February, 2000, as one of the winners of the Pittsburgh New Plays Competition.
+§ Comment “This is part of a full-length evening, entitled Grace Notes, which depicts Grace’s life over a period of fifty years and which premiered at the Gemini Theatre in Pittsburgh, Pennsylvania, U.S.A., in February, 2000, as one of the winners of the Pittsburgh New Plays Competition.
 Excerpts from Grace Notes appear in three anthologies published by Smith & Kraus.
-‘Prelude’ stands on its own and showcases both actresses.
-Summaries or scripts for any or all three plays are available upon request.
+‘Prelude’ also stands on its own and offers strong performance opportunities for both actors.”

 This Website continues under construction and welcomes new citations and comments.